willwangcc/knowledge/management/goal.md

 ### Goal characteristics

-Certain characteristics of a goal help define the goal and determine an individual's motivation to achieve that goal.
+Certain characteristics of a goal help define the goal and determine an individual's **motivation** to achieve that goal.
 The characteristics of a goal make it possible to determine what motivates people to achieve a goal, and, along with other personal characteristics, may predict goal achievement.

-* **Importance** is determined by a goal's attractiveness, intensity, relevance, priority, and sign.[10][page needed]
+* **Importance** is determined by a goal's attractiveness, intensity, relevance, priority, and sign.
 Importance can range from high to low.
-* **Difficulty** is determined by general estimates of probability of achieving the goal.[10][page needed]
+* **Difficulty** is determined by general estimates of probability of achieving the goal.
-* **Specificity** is determined if the goal is qualitative and ranges from being vaguely to precisely stated.[10][page needed]
-Typically, a higher-level goal is more vague than a lower level subgoal; for example, wanting to have a successful career is more vague than wanting to obtain a master's degree.
+* **Specificity** is determined if the goal is qualitative and ranges from being vaguely to precisely stated.Typically, a higher-level goal is more vague than a lower level subgoal; for example, wanting to have a successful career is more vague than wanting to obtain a master's degree.
-* **Temporal range** is determined by the range from proximal (immediate) to distal (delayed) and the duration of the goal.[10][page needed]
+* **Temporal range** is determined by the range from proximal (immediate) to distal (delayed) and the duration of the goal.
 * **Level of consciousness** refers to a person's cognitive awareness of a goal.
-Awareness is typically greater for proximal goals than distal goals.[10][page needed]
+Awareness is typically greater for proximal goals than distal goals.
-* **Complexity** of a goal is determined by how many subgoals are necessary to achieve the goal and how one goal connects to another.[10][page needed]
+* **Complexity** of a goal is determined by how many subgoals are necessary to achieve the goal and how one goal connects to another.
 For example, graduating college could be considered a complex goal because it has many subgoals, such as making good grades, and is connected to other goals, such as gaining meaningful employment.